sritchie/scala-rl/docs/src/main/tut/course/tabular.md

 section: "course"
 ---

+# Tabular Methods

 {% include_relative tabular/warning.md %}

-# Tabular Methods
+# Notes

-Tabular notes.
+This subsection covers the first half of the RL book.
+I'll update this as I figure out more about how we want to structure the course.